sschmid/bee/README.md

 ```

 Explanation
-- `semver::major` - bump the major version
+- `semver major` - bump the major version
-- `changelog::merge` - merge the latest changes into the changelog
+- `changelog merge` - merge the latest changes into the changelog
-- `unity::execute_method BuildIOS` - build the Unity project
+- `unity execute_method BuildIOS` - build the Unity project
-- `ios::archive_project` - archive xcode project
+- `ios archive_project` - archive xcode project
-- `ios::export` - export archive
+- `ios export` - export archive
-- `ios::upload` - upload to [TestFlight](https://developer.apple.com/testflight/)
+- `ios upload` - upload to [TestFlight](https://developer.apple.com/testflight/)
-- `github::create_release` - create a github release and optionally attach artifacts
+- `github create_release` - create a github release and optionally attach artifacts
-- `slack::message` - send a message via slack to notify the team about a new release
+- `slack message` - send a message via slack to notify the team about a new release

 ## Learn more